Abbysola/DevOps-Proj/Project1.md

 *This launches a webserver in the clouds.
 The server is running and we can access it locally and from the Internet (Source 0.0.0.0/0 means ‘from any IP address’).*

-#### Accessed the Apache HTTP server.
+#### Accessing the Apache HTTP server.
 This was done from the terminal and also checked if it responds to requests from the Internet. ####

 ##### From the terminal: #####